 6. Da Lat

 Da Lat is the Medellin of Vietnam.
 The French fled to this mountainous region to escape the heat.
 It’s now the adventure capital—trekking, canyoning, white water rafting and mountain biking are all options.
 The vibe is much more laid back than the rest of Vietnam, which I loved.
 I spent most of my time here visiting waterfalls.
 My favorite was Pongour, but the roller coaster at Datanla waterfall is a must.
-(It’s a one-car self controlled system so it’s super fun!)
-I recommend checking out the Hang Nga Crazy House, which was built by a Vietnamese architech inspired by Gaudi, and the 100 Roofs Bar that resembles the set of a Lord of the Rings movie.
-An Café is a nice spot for lunch or a quick meal.
+(It’s a one-car self-controlled system so it’s super fun!)
+I recommend checking out the Hang Nga Crazy House, which was built by a Vietnamese architect inspired by Gaudi, and the 100 Roofs Bar that resembles the set of a Lord of the Rings movie.

 Left: Fairy Spring in Mui Ne, Vietnam.
 Right: The “white” sand dunes that are 24 km from town.